Winston-Lin/dziganto.github.io/_posts/2017-7-14-How-To-Ace-The-Data-Science-Interview.md

 ![Draw](/assets/images/machine_learning_xkcd.png?raw=true){: .center-image }

-This should go without saying, *should* being the operative word.
+This should go without saying - *should* being the operative word.
 Most interviewees make good use of the whiteboard or a piece of paper but occassionally I interview someone who tries to explain everything in words.
 That makes for a bad experience, let me tell you.
 We've all heard the old adage "a picture is worth a thousand words".
 And it's so true.
 Applying this technique can turn a five minute rambling explanation into a 10-second drawing and a 30-second explanation.
 Remember, the whiteboard is your friend.
 Use it!

 A few things to keep in mind when drawing pictures:
 1. Label your axes